damaclab/CellBiClust-CLA-based-biclustering-approach/README.md

 Execution command --
 ```
-CellBiClust.jar "input file path" "delimiter" "output file path" "minsup value as a fraction" "minrows" "mincols" "rule_gen" "rule threshold"
+CellBiClust.jar "input file path" "delimiter" "bicluster output file path" "minrows" "mincols" "rule output file path" "rule_gen" "rule threshold"
 ```
 <br>
 Each of these parameters represent -- <br>
 <b>"input file path"</b>            : the path to an input file containing a transaction database.<br>
 <b>"delimiter"</b>                  : the delimiter between each item in the input file.For example it will be "," for csv files<br>
-<b>"output file path"</b>           : the output file path for saving the result (if null, the result will also be printed).<br>
+<b>"bicluster output file path"</b>           : the output file path for saving the biclusters obtained (if null, the biclusters will be printed).<br>
-<b>"minsup value as a fraction"</b> : the minimum support threshold.<br>
 <b>"minrows"</b> : the minimum number of rows in the bicluster.<br>
 <b>"mincols"</b> : the minimum number of columns in the bicluster.<br>
+<b>"rule output file path"</b>           : the output file path for saving the rules obtained (if null, the rules will be printed).<br>
 <b>"rule_gen"</b> : the value should be "true" or "false" if the user wants to generate rules or not<br>
 <b>"rule threshold"</b> : the minimum confidence for each rule to be generated<br>
  <br>